unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **_Slam_**. _Melee Weapon Attack:_ +6 to hit, reach 10 ft., one target. _Hit:_ 14 (3d6 + 4) bludgeoning damage.

-An **awakened tree** is an ordinary tree given sentience and mobility by the _awaken_ spell or similar magic.
+An **awakened tree** is an ordinary tree given sentience and mobility by the _awaken_ tek skill or similar tek.

 #### Axe Beak